vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 | ``  1.
 Email technical-board@lists.ubuntu.com to inform them of the opened bug (include a link to the bug).``
 | ``  1.
 Add the new TB bug to the ``\ ```DMB Agenda`` <https://wiki.ubuntu.com/DeveloperMembershipBoard/Agenda>`__\ `` in the ``\ *``Open TB bugs``*\ `` section``
+| ``  1.
+After the new packageset is created by the TB, a DMB member will need to add the appropriate packages``

 #.
 If not already a member, add the applicant to either
    `~ubuntu-dev <https://launchpad.net/~ubuntu-dev/+members>`__ or